mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 Utilizing R, [data](https://raw.githubusercontent.com/washingtonpost/data-school-shootings/master/school-shootings-data.csv) maintained by the Washington Post was employed to model school shooting casualties with a negative binomial model (which models a Poisson distribution with overdipersion).
 K-means clustering was then used to classify school shootings into three distinct groups.

 ## Publication
-The findings have been published in a Florida State student magazine, Spire: [https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/](https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/)
+The findings have been [published](https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/) in a Florida State student magazine, Spire.

 ## Caveats
 The dataset utilized does not contain enough observations to offer any reliable predictive power.
 This project attempted to be fully descriptive in nature.
 Although some of the findings can be disputed, through solid statistical techniques, there were interesting insights gleaned, especially about resource officers' roles in reducing and/or increasing casualties in a given school shooting and which types of weapons cause the most casualties.